Solid Waste Master Plan

 Approval of final Solid Waste Master Plan

 this is an upcoming stage for Solid Waste Master PlanCouncil will consider a final Solid Waste Master Plan that incorporates all the feedback we collected.
-Councillors are anticipated to vote on that plan in the second half of 2022.
+Councillors are anticipated to vote on that plan in 2024.

 Technical Memorandums